-We estimate that the net proceeds to us from this offering will be approximately \$12.4 million (approximately \$14.3 million if the underwriters' overallotment option is exercised in full), after deducting the underwriting discounts and commissions and our estimated offering expenses, based on an assumed offering price of \$25.55 per share (the closing price of our common stock on the American Stock Exchange on October 20, 2003).
+We estimate that the net proceeds to us from this offering will be approximately \$12.5 million (approximately \$14.4 million if the underwriters' overallotment option is exercised in full), after deducting the underwriting discounts and commissions and our estimated offering expenses, based on an assumed offering price of \$25.84 per share (the closing price of our common stock on the American Stock Exchange on August 27, 2003).

-We intend to use the proceeds from this offering to make an equity infusion in cash directly into our two principal utility operating subsidiaries, UES and FG&E, as well as for other general corporate purposes.
-The cash contributions to UES and FG&E will aggregate approximately \$12.0 million with each subsidiary receiving about one-half of this amount, or \$6.0 million.
-These cash contributions will become part of the permanent capitalization of UES and FG&E, replacing interim financings they have incurred through unsecured short-term lines of credit, in support of their utility operations and ongoing investment in our utility distribution facilities.
-On September 30, 2003, the weighted average interest rate of our short-term indebtedness was approximately 1.8% and the longest maturity of such borrowings was approximately 30 days.
+We intend to use the proceeds from this offering to make an equity infusion of cash directly into our two principal utility operating subsidiaries, UES and FG&E, as well as for other general corporate purposes.
+The cash contributions will become part of the permanent capitalization of UES and FG&E, replacing interim financing incurred through unsecured short-term lines of credit, in support of our utility operations and ongoing investment in our utility distribution facilities.
+On June 30, 2003, the weighted average interest rate of our short-term indebtedness was approximately 1.9% and the longest maturity of such borrowings was approximately 30 days.